ATAS (Academic Technology Approval Scheme)

 When you apply for ATAS clearance, you will be asked to give a statement of six or seven lines to describe broadly your planned area of research.
 If you are a prospective postgraduate research student, once you receive an offer, the Postgraduate Admissions team will provide you with an email giving a brief description of the research that you will carry out.
 You simply need to copy the statement exactly as it appears in your email from Postgraduate Admissions into the ATAS form.
 If you have not received the appropriate documentation for your ATAS application, please contact the Postgraduate Admissions team.

-I am a PhD student
+I am a current PhD student

 I am a Master’s student